equalitie/bundler/README.md

 You will notice that this form is very similar to that of the handler described above.
 This is intentional.
-The signature for these handlers is a little unusual looking (having the `callback` before `$` and `response` arguments), however this is done so that the same handlers written for `beforeOriginalRequest` can be reused here.
+The signature for these handlers is a little unusual looking (having the `callback` before `$` and `response` arguments), however this is done so that the same handlers written for `originalRequest` can be reused here.

 The `options` and `callback` arguments here are the same as they are for the `originalRequest` handlers.